-Myarc is shipping the machine with a full 350 page manual.
-All software that is specified to work - WORKS.
-I saw a number of modules downloaded to This means that software IS run. and more new software available... a150 available.
-1 will become personally know of several programmers who are releasing packages SOON - if not before.
+Myarc is shipping the machine with full 350 page manual.
+All software Ι that is specified to work - WORKS. saw a number of modules downloaded to This means that software IS run. and more new software available... available. f a150 become will personally know of several programmers who are releasing packages SOON - if not before.